lit/lit/packages/lit/README.md

 ## About this release

-This release candidate of Lit 2.0 is intended to be feature complete and API stable.
-Please note the minor breaking changes from lit-element 2.0 and lit-html 1.0 in the [lit.dev upgrade guide](https://lit.dev/docs/releases/upgrade/).
+This is a stable release of Lit 2.0.
+If upgrading from previous versions of `lit-element` or `lit-html`, please see the [Upgrade Guide](https://lit.dev/docs/releases/upgrade/) for a step-by-step guide on upgrading.

 ## Overview